New Way (Turkey)

 Yeni Yol (New Path) or Sosyalist Demokrasi için Yeniyol (New Path for Socialist Democracy) is the Turkish section of the reunified Fourth International.
-The formation of the movement goes back to the magazine called Permanent Revolution (Sürekli Devrim in Turkish), began publishing in 1978.
+The formation of the movement goes back to the magazine called Permanent Revolution (Sürekli Devrim in Turkish), which began publishing in 1978.
 It formed an internal tendency within the Freedom and Solidarity Party, which later dissolved.
-In 2022, the movement declared that they joined Workers' Party of Turkey.
+In 2022, the movement declared that they joined the Workers' Party of Turkey.